GONGORA'S ECHOES, WAVES AND MIRRORS

 luz el reflejo, la agua vidrïera.
 (Sol.I 669 - 76)

 Why la agua vidrïera?
 Answer: don Luis wanted the verse to rhyme with entera, and avoid a Greek accusative.
-Alonso, in his interpretation (1927), states: el agua de vidriera.
-Carreira (Antología Poética, 2009) writes: el verso 676 es quiásmico.
+The glass enables, the semaphors guide, the light delivers.

-The event is surrounded by the shapes and sounds of nature (with some mysticism) impregnated by the music of Northern Spain, composed by the poet in the satisfying scale of A Major.
+The event is surrounded by the shapes and sounds of nature (with some mysticism) impregnated by the music of Northern Spain, composed by the poet in the satisfying scale of A Major.(4)

-In line 674 "no" appears twice.
+In line 674 "no" appears twice: another echo.
+This perfect echo neutrolises every silence.

-(3).
-In the Dedication Góngora played with the a, u, o and e.
+3) & 4) In the Dedication Góngora played with the a, u, o and e.

 (*) Jammes published in 1984 (in Criticón no. 27, University Le Mirail, Toulouse) a handwritten copy of a Góngora manuscript (dated 17th century) obtained by Prof. Antonio Rodriguez-Moñino.
 It contains 779 lines of the first Soledad, in a very early construction.
 Góngora's early texts often contain spelling errors.
 (Here: "frio", "fijo", the comma in line 671).
-The "Trión" is the North Star Polaris, the most stable one of the "Oso Minor", and the outer edge of the handle which leads to the dipper.
-After that Góngora writes "más frío,** el emisferio" (the cold spotlight of "Trión", not the Moon) and "tronco maior", mirrored in the moving lighthouse ("fanal") of a river.
+Trión is the North Star Polaris, the most stable one of the "Oso Minor".
+After that Góngora writes "más frío, el emisferio" (the cold spotlight of Trión) in combination with a "tronco maior" mirrored by the moving lighthouses of a creek.
 Góngora might have read the studies of Ptolomeo, and study the stars while staying overnight in the fields of Spain.
+"Trión" refers to: evening, night.
+"Gaita", "psalterio": Galicia.

 Of course the "Rodríguez Manuscript" is an early version of the first Solitude, and Góngora might have altered the text later on.
 (In the text below he leaves out "gaita".
 "Emisferio" features in order to rhyme with "psalterio" to musically describe the wedding.
 After that the visual part emerges).
-We could translate "mas" (in line 671) as but, and interprete the line as: from a cold hemisphere the star (the handle of the "Oso Minor" (in the shape of a ladle) descends to the warmer ambience of the river.
+We could translate "mas" (in line 671) as but, and interprete the line as: from a cold hemisphere the star (the handle of the "Oso Minor" (in the shape of a ladle) descends to the warmer ambience of the creek.

-*** Trión also refers to an Italian card game.
+* Trión also refers to an Italian card game.

-**** Fanal derives from the Greek phanárion.
+* Fanal derives from the Greek phanárion.

 Books consulted: Alonso, Pellicer, Carreira, Jammes.